markovicb1/DSA-comment-section/README.md

 - Rangiranje celih sekcija po broju poena

 `ENG`
-This simple console application combines `inorder' and `preorder' traversals of **n-ary trees** on the example of a simple comment section.
+This simple console application combines `inorder` and `preorder` traversals of **n-ary trees** on the example of a simple comment section.
 Although done in the console, the application fully simulates the work of comments on social networks:

 - Adding/deleting txt posts